toastxc/DoE-Network-Kit-Linux/README.md

 # DoE-Network-Kit-Linux
-A script for implementing security certificates from the Department of Education
+A script for implementing security certificates from the Australian Department of Education into Linux

 **THIS REPOSITORY WAS NOT MADE BY OR AUTHORISED BY THE DEPARTMENT OF EDUCATION, SOFTWARE COMES WITH ABSOLUTELY NO WARRENTY**